njeruSilvana/requirement-analysis/README.md

 The purpose of this repository is to explore and document the process of Requirement Analysis in software development.
 It focuses on understanding user needs, defining system functionalities, and establishing clear, actionable requirements that guide the entire development lifecycle.

-What is Requirement Analysis?
+"What is Requirement Analysis?"

 Requirement Analysis is one of the most important stages in the Software Development Life Cycle (SDLC).
 It involves gathering, studying, and documenting what a software system should do and the rules under which it must work.
 The goal is to understand the needs of the users, clients, and developers and turn them into clear software requirements.
 It helps make sure that the final software meets the goals and solves the right problems.

-Why is Requirement Analysis Important?
+"Why is Requirement Analysis Important?"

 It prevents misunderstandings between developers and clients by making the project goals clear from the start.